Jchedev/jaravel-evolved/readme.md

 ## Jchedev\Laravel\Eloquent\Models\Model

-This class inherits directly from [Illuminate\Database\Eloquent\Model](https://laravel.com/api/5.7/Illuminate/Database/Eloquent/Model.html) but add some features, specifically about relations management.
+This class inherits directly from `Illuminate\Database\Eloquent\Model` but add some features, specifically about relations management.

 Implements the `CollectionOrModel` interface.

 ### New methods

 - #### _static_ `table()`
-(todo...)
+Allows the usage of `getTable()` statically.

 - #### _static_ `tableColumn($column)`
-(todo...)
+Allows the usage of `getTableColumn()` statically.

 - #### `getTableColumn($column)`
-(todo...)
+Alias for `qualifyColumn($column)` which has been added since.

 ### Modified methods

 - #### `newEloquentBuilder($query)`
 This method has been overwritten to return a `Jchedev\Laravel\Eloquent\Builders\Builder` instead.
-If you decide to return your own builder model, you should make it inherits from `Jchedev\Laravel\Eloquent\Builders\Builder` first.
+If you decide to use your own Builder class, you should make it inherits from `Jchedev\Laravel\Eloquent\Builders\Builder` first.

 - #### `newCollection(array $models = [])`
 This method has been overwritten to return a `Jchedev\Laravel\Eloquent\Collections\Collection` instead.
-If you decide to return your own collection model, you should make it inherits from `Jchedev\Laravel\Eloquent\Collections\Collection` first.
+If you decide to return your own Collection class, you should make it inherits from `Jchedev\Laravel\Eloquent\Collections\Collection` first.

 ## Jchedev\Laravel\Eloquent\Collections\Collection

-This class inherits directly from [Illuminate\Database\Eloquent\Collection](https://laravel.com/api/5.7/Illuminate/Database/Eloquent/Collection.html) but add new methods.
+This class inherits directly from `Illuminate\Database\Eloquent\Collection` but add new methods.

 Implements the `CollectionOrModel` interface.